mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 1. Go into the `list-of-layout-algorithms.ts` and extend the `AlgorithmName` type and the map `ALGORITHM_NAME_TO_LAYOUT_MAPPING`
 2. Fix the introduced errors by this.
 That is
   - Put your algorithm into `/implementations`, so it implements `LayoutAlgorithm` interface and point to it from the map.
-  - Fix the errors in `elk-utils.ts`, if it is not using elk set it to the same values like `random` alfoirthm for example, if it is then set it how it should be.
+  - Fix the errors in `Elk-utils.ts`, if it is not using Elk set it to the same values like `random` algorithm for example, if it is then set it how it should be.
-  - Extend the `UserGivenAlgorithmConfigurationInterfaces` and `UserGivenAlgorithmConfigurationInterfacesUnion` by NEWLY introduced user given parameters (just check the others if you dont know how it should look, for example `UserGivenAlgorithmConfigurationLayered`)
+  - Extend the `UserGivenAlgorithmConfigurationInterfaces` and `UserGivenAlgorithmConfigurationInterfacesUnion` by NEWLY introduced user given parameters (just check the others if you dont know how it should look, for example `UserGivenAlgorithmConfigurationLayered`).
 In short just create interface, put in the correct `layout_alg` name and add the parameters.
 It should also extend the `UserGivenAlgorithmConfigurationBase` interface.
-  - Introduce the class implementing configuration (just take a look at the `RandomConfiguration`, just create class which extend `DefaultAlgorithmConfiguration` with generic set to your `UserGivenConfiguration` or if you are extending elk, some of the elk ones) and extend the `getDefaultUserGivenAlgorithmConfigurationsMap` as all the others do it.
+  - Introduce the class implementing configuration (just take a look at the `RandomConfiguration`, just create class which extend `DefaultAlgorithmConfiguration` with generic set to your `UserGivenConfiguration` or if you are extending Elk, some of the Elk ones) and extend the `getDefaultUserGivenAlgorithmConfigurationsMap` as all the others do it.
   - Now it should compile, but we are still not finished unfortunately, but we would notice that if we tried running the algorithm, since we would get explicit run-time errors explaining that we are not finished.
-3. Go into the `user-algorithm-configurations.ts` - Contains the `UserGivenAlgorithmConfigurations` and `algorithm-configuration.ts` and introduce new configurations.
+3. Go into the `user-algorithm-configurations.ts`, which contains the `UserGivenAlgorithmConfigurations` and then go to `algorithm-configuration.ts` and introduce new configurations.
-That is create new interfaces and classes and extend the `UserGivenAlgorithmConfigurations`
+That is create new interfaces and classes and extend the `UserGivenAlgorithmConfigurations`.
-4. Finally introduce the new algorithm into the `configurations/configuration-factories.ts`, that is extend the switch inside the `addAlgorithmConfigurationLayoutActions` method, by looking at the other algorithms you should quickly find out how.
+4. Finally introduce the new algorithm into the `configurations/configuration-factories.ts`, that is extend the switch inside the `addAlgorithmConfigurationLayoutActions` method.
+Looking at the other algorithms should be enough to quickly find out how.
-5. Also extend the `addToLayoutActionsInPreMainRunBasedOnConfiguration`, oterwise you will get run time error, that being said you an usually get away with not doing anything in the switch, here you should only do stuff if you want to perform something before running the layouting loop (that is the loop which runs the multiple times and chooses the best layout based on metrics.)
+5. Also extend the `addToLayoutActionsInPreMainRunBasedOnConfiguration`, otherwise you will get run time error, that being said you can usually get away with not doing anything in the switch, here you should only do stuff if you want to perform something before running the layouting loop (that is the loop which runs the multiple times and chooses the best layout based on metrics.)

-In step 3, when extending you may notice these 2 methods, basically since the class behaves as container for parameters from users and internal parameters (for example in case of elk the user data transformed to elk data), this method should handle the conversion if we add new user parameter internally (as programmer) inside the program, then these should set the underlying data (so in case of elk the elk data)
+In step 3, when extending you may notice two at first slightly confusing methods (`addAlgorithmConfigurationToUnderlyingData`, `addAdvancedSettingsToUnderlyingData`).
+Since the class behaves as container for parameters from users and internal parameters (for example in case of Elk the user data transformed to Elk data), this method should handle the extension of the internal parameters (so for example the Elk data).
+If we add new user parameter internally (as programmer) inside the program, then these should set the underlying data (so in case of Elk the Elk data).
-`addAlgorithmConfigurationToUnderlyingData`, `addAdvancedSettingsToUnderlyingData`

-This should be all, unless new layouting library was introduced you should create new `layout-algorithms/graph-transformers/graph-transformer-interface.ts` in a similar way the elk is implemented in the same directory.
+This should be all, unless new layouting library was introduced you should create new `layout-algorithms/graph-transformers/graph-transformer-interface.ts` in a similar way the Elk is implemented in the same directory.

 ### Advanced settings
 You may notice that each algorithm contains the `advanced_settings` property, this one is working, but currently unable to be set from user UI.
-Basically the idea behind advanced_settings is that since elk contains ton of parameters, we would like to provide them through this setting, since it is unfeasible to have it all in user UI.
+Basically the idea behind advanced_settings is that since Elk contains ton of parameters, we would like to provide them through this setting, since it is unfeasible to have it all in user UI.

 ## Implementation

 ### CME

-We will shortly describe here the architecture of the CME in general.
+We will shortly describe the architecture of the CME in general.
 It makes no sense to describe, in what places each feature is implemented, since it isn't that important and if anyone starts to work on the project, they should be relatively quickly able to tell, where is roughly what based on the given overview here.